albertkun/211A-ASIAAM-191A/readme.md

 We all have gone through the same struggles learning new technology, and I strongly encourage you get help as often as possible.
 Steps for troubleshooting technical problems can often be solved by a quick online search or reviewing lab materials for a misstep.
-The class community discussion "Help Desk" category on [GitHub](https://github.com/albertkun/21S-191A/discussions/categories/help-desk) is another resource for help.
-If all else fails, do not hesitate to reach out to me.
+The class community discussion forums is another resource for help.
+Regardless, do not hesitate to reach out to me for help.

 ## Assignments and Evaluation: